roman-milk/roman-milk.github.io/catching-mother-at-christmas.md

  "Drink this," Beverly ordered as she proffered a steaming mug of sweetened tea to her son.
 She busied herself with logs and the coal scuttle, avoiding Philip's eye while she built up the fire.

  Philip blew across the meniscus of the scalding brew as he watched his mother work.
 When the flames leapt and snapped in the grate Beverly left the room.
 When she returned she brought with her a fresh gin and a packet of cigarettes.
-Report_Story #2